guyb27/my_secmalloc/README.md

 ---
 title: "my_secmalloc"
-description: "Outil répliquant le comportement de malloc de manière sécurisée"
+description: "Tool that replicates malloc behavior in a secure way"
 date: N/A
 tags:
   - Programming